Colin-Carstens/Image_processing/README.md

 # Image_processing
-Code for a digital image processing class
+Python code for a digital image processing class